How To Take Charge of Your Life Like a Badass Boss

 You may think, what’s the point of three minutes?
 Taking even three minutes of action today will prime your mind, body, and emotions to make the change in the future.
 You’re establishing the habit in micro.

 Patience with yourself is vital.
-It took me two weeks to work up to my first-morning yoga practice.
-There were days where I did one minute of yoga, others where I got up to ten minutes, only fell back the next day to two minutes.
+It took me two weeks to work up to my first morning yoga practice.
+There were days where I did one minute of yoga, and others where I got up to ten minutes, and only fell back the next day to two minutes.

 Don’t give up if you don’t manage to change your life in one day.
 Believe that willpower is a muscle you are growing.